Connecticut: Sports

-Lime Rock Park in Salisbury is a 1.5 mile road racing course, home to the International Motor Sports Association, SCCA, United States Auto Club, and K&N Pro Series East races.
+In motorsport, Lime Rock Park in Salisbury is a 1.5 mile road racing course, home to the International Motor Sports Association, SCCA, United States Auto Club, and K&N Pro Series East races.
 Thompson International Speedway, Stafford Motor Speedway, and Waterford Speedbowl are oval tracks holding weekly races for NASCAR Modifieds and other classes, including the NASCAR Whelen Modified Tour.
 The state also hosts several major mixed martial arts events for Bellator MMA and the Ultimate Fighting Championship.

-Professional sports teams
+Former professional teams

 The Hartford Whalers of the National Hockey League played in Hartford from 1975 to 1997 at the Hartford Civic Center.
 They departed to Raleigh, North Carolina, after disputes with the state over the construction of a new arena, and they are now known as the Carolina Hurricanes.
 A baseball team known as the Hartfords (or Hartford Dark Blues) played in the National Association from 1874 to 1875, before becoming charter members of the National League in 1876.
 The team moved to Brooklyn, New York, and then disbanded one season later.
 In 1926, Hartford also had a franchise in the National Football League known as the Hartford Blues.
 From 2000 until 2006 the city was home to the Hartford FoxForce of World TeamTennis.